Natural Selection Explained Simply

 Mutations can either occur randomly ― for example when replicating cells make an error while copying DNA ― or in response to the environment ― for example radiation.

-Genes that increase an organisms chances of survival and reproduction are passed on to the next generation at the expense of those that don’t.
+Genes that increase an organisms chances of survival and reproduction are thus passed on to the next generation at the expense of those that don’t.

 Natural Selection Versus Sexual Selection